FSG-Cat/matrix-spec-proposals/proposals/XXXX-incremental-heartbeat-assisted-presence.md

 the EIGRP and OSPF routing protocols.
 It turns out that these routing protocols have a similar problem to us.
 They need to distribute Alive or Dead status to all the nodes so your routing tables are up to date.

-And what is presence if not Alive or Dead status information.
-Now OSPF takes the problematic but works at limited enough scale approach of sending a complete copy of state every time anything changes.
+And what is presence if not Alive or Dead status information?
+Now OSPF takes the problematic-but-works-at-limited enough-scale approach of sending a complete copy of state every time anything changes.
 Its a known flaw but it works.
 Now EIGRP uses incremental updates and that's exactly what i propose we copy.
-This MSC therefore proposes that we change presence to be a incremental system that only communicates state changes and move expiry into a separate subsystem of presence.
+This MSC therefore proposes that we change presence to be a incremental system that only communicates state changes and move expiry into a separate subsystem of presence, we have called the heartbeat system.

 To facilitate incremental presence we only need to keep track of whether a given party is alive or dead.
 For example, if matrix.org is upgrading their database over a duration of six hours, we wouldn't want matrix.org's users to be